 In my spare time, I enjoy reading mystery novels, collecting and listening to vinyl records, playing with my dog, watching college sports, and traveling.

-Purdue University - BA, English Education
+Undergraduate Degree: Purdue University - Bachelor in Arts, English Education

 What might you do in a typical first session with a student?